niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2023-05-08-Affirmation-Writing.md

 <em>I am open to shedding limiting beliefs</em>
 <br>
 <br>
-<em>Maktub</em> - from one of my favorite books The Alchemist by Paulo Coelho.
+<em>Maktub</em> - from one of my favorite books, The Alchemist by Paulo Coelho.
 Translates to "It is written"
 <br>
 <br>
 <em>My success is inevitable</em> - from the lovely <a href="https://www.youtube.com/@BriaJones" target="_blank" title="Bria Jones on Youtube">Bria Jones</a>